 The adverse impact on the child may or may not be apparent depending on the child's age, cognitive abilities, verbal ability, and developmental level.
 Adverse impact is not required if the action/inaction is a single incident that demonstrates a serious disregard for the child's welfare.

-Exposure to domestic violence
+Emotional harm related to domestic violence